ahmedgulabkhan/SnakeGameFlutter/README.md

 ## 🛈 About
 Classic Snake is a recreation of ahmedgulabkhans adaptation of the famous Snake Game that was present in Nokia mobiles, with a modern look and feel.
 Created this game using Flutter.

+##  My Version
+This is a forked repository however my version of the game is int he subdirectory -   ```/snake``` I used this as a project to learn flutter, and this was from a follow along video that I forked.

 ## 💻 Configuration Steps
 1. Cloning the repository: